 10.6 Publications.
-Subject to Section 10.3, each Party agrees to provide the other Party the opportunity to review any proposed disclosure which contains Confidential Information of the other Party and would or may constitute an oral, written or electronic public disclosure if made (including the full content of proposed abstracts, manuscripts or presentations) which relate to any Inventions, or which otherwise may contain Confidential Information, at least [] prior to its intended submission for publication and agrees, upon request, not to submit any such abstract or manuscript for publication until the other Party is given a reasonable period of time to secure patent protection for any material in such publication which it believes to be patentable.
-Both Parties understand that a reasonable commercial strategy may require delay of publication of information or filing of patent applications under certain circumstances.
+Subject to Section 10.3, each Party agrees to provide the other Party the opportunity to review any proposed disclosure which contains Confidential Information of the other Party and would or may constitute an oral, written or electronic public disclosure if made (including the full content of proposed abstracts, manuscripts or presentations) which relate to any Inventions, or which otherwise may contain Confidential Information, at least [\] prior to its intended submission for publication and agrees, upon request, not to submit any such abstract or manuscript for publication until the other Party is given a reasonable period of time to secure patent protection for any material in such publication which it believes to be patentable.
+Both Parties understand that a reasonable commercial strategy may require delay of publication of information or filing of patent applications.
+The Parties agree to review and consider delay of publication and filing of patent applications under certain circumstances.
 The JDC or JCC (or the Parties), as appropriate, shall review such requests and recommend subsequent action.
-Subject to Section 10.3, neither Party shall have the right to publish or present Confidential Information of the other Party which is subject to Section 10.6 shall prohibit the inclusion of Confidential Information of the non-filing Party necessary for a patent application, provided the non-filing Party is given a reasonable opportunity to review the extent and necessity for its Confidential Information to be included prior to submission of such patent application related to the Collaboration.
+Subject to Section 10.3, neither Party shall have the right to publish or present Confidential Information of the other Party which is subject to Section 10.1.
+Nothing contained in this Section 10.6 shall prohibit the inclusion of Confidential Information of the non-filing Party necessary for a patent application, provided the non-filing Party is given a reasonable opportunity to review the extent and necessity for its Confidential Information to be included prior to submission of such patent application related to the Collaboration.
 Any disputes between the Parties regarding delaying a publication or presentation to permit the filing of a patent application shall be referred to the JDC or JCC (or the Parties), as appropriate.